« Previous Page

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-Treatment of stage III pancreatic cancer may include the following:
+Treatment of resectable or borderline resectable pancreatic cancer may include the following:

-Treatment of stage IV pancreatic cancer may include the following:
+Treatment of pancreatic cancer that is locally advanced may include the following:

-Treatment of recurrent pancreatic cancer may include the following:
+Treatment of pancreatic cancer that has metastasized or recurred may include the following:

 For more information from the National Cancer Institute about pancreatic cancer, see the following: